mattbixby123/mattbixby123/README.md

 🌱 AWS Certified Cloud Practitioner as of October 2024

+🔅 Current focus: Practicing Spring Boot and Java for backend services

 💼 Open for: Full-time Full Stack Developer or Solutions Engineer roles (open to relocation) | Collaborations on innovative projects

 📫 Reach Me At: matthew.bixby1@gmail.com